-The number and percentage of participants with follow-up information at day 28 and at 6 months after the relevant randomisation will be reported.
-Data will be shown for each of the following: all-cause mortality, hospital discharge status, ventilation status, and will be shown for each randomised group for the main and second randomisation separately.
+The number and percentage of participants with follow-up information at day 28 after the relevant randomisation will be reported.
+Data will be shown for each of the following: allcause mortality, hospital discharge status, ventilation status, and will be shown for each randomised group for the main and second randomisation separately.